s1xtw03/powerscour/README.md

 This script attempts to "ransack" files on SMB shares for strings of text.
 It takes a list of hosts, a list of credentials to try authenticating with, and a list of strings to search for.
 All testing was performed on Powershell version 5, though you may have luck on earlier versions.

-This technique has a very high rate of successful privilege escalation once a set of domain credentials are discovered.
-Organizations do not typically give much attention to how their staff set ACLs on network shares.
+This technique has a high rate of successful privilege escalation and discovery of mishandled data once a set of domain credentials are obtained.
 As we so frequently gather many sets of credentials, this tool helps determine which have access to given shares.

 Common discoveries include